3343/edge_usr/docs/chapters/install/edge.rst

 Installation
 ============
 This chapter describes the manual installation of EDGE and its dependencies from scratch.
-If you are looking for an automated installation, consider skipping to sub-section `Singularity Bootstrap`_ or EDGE's support for cloud infrastructure in Sec. :doc:`../setup/cloud`.
+If you are looking for an automated installation, consider skipping to EDGE's support for cloud infrastructure in Sec. :doc:`../setup/cloud`

 Examples
 --------